mroberge/HydroCloud/README.md

 This repository hosts the web client.

+Visit [the wiki](https://github.com/mroberge/HydroCloud/wiki) to read about how I have organized the folders, branches, and for the style guide.

 Visit [http://mroberge.github.io](http://mroberge.github.io) to see an early proof-of-concept for this project.

 A Note to Visitors: